Splitting an import declaration

 - When you submit a SAD form with a declaration for a special procedure or a simplified declaration to a customs office, Customs will notify you of the possibility to split a customs declaration in connection with a notification of inspection or examination or by sending you a release rejection decision.

 - If you want to split a customs declaration, you must complete two new SADs.
 You must provide the customs clearance number of the original declaration in Box 44 ‘additional information’.

-- Customs takes other required measures or
+- Customs will take other required measures or

-When you have submitted the new import declarations, Customs checks that all the goods items declared in the original customs declarations are included in the new declarations.
+When you have submitted the new import declarations, Customs checks that all the goods items declared in the original customs declaration are included in the new declarations.
 Customs invalidates the original the customs declaration.
 You will receive the invalidation decision either electronically or on paper, depending on how you submitted the original declaration.